H8X24A1/H8X24A1.github.io/setup/microsoft-setup/grant_permissions_for_service_account.md

 ---
 # Grant permission for service account

 When a resource mailbox is created in Microsoft Exchange a login disabled Active Directory user object will be made for this new resource mailbox.
-It is important is, to hold this object disabled regarding the Microsoft licensing requirements.
-So the only way to access this kind of Mailboxes via an interface like HXA.io is to create a new Logon allowed Active Directory user object that gets full permissions on the created resource mailbox.
-It's later called Service Account.
+It is important, to hold this object disabled regarding the Microsoft licensing requirements.
+So the only way to access this kind of Mailboxes via an interface like HXA.io is to create a new logon allowed Active Directory user object that gets full permissions on the created resource mailbox.
+It's later called Service Account or delegate.
+If you use Microsoft Office 365 (Exchange Online) and you want to usa a HXA.io App Connector then you have not to create this service account but you can.

 ## Manage permission for service account